Posted Date:December 20, 2016

 Shifts in the Outstanding Loan Portfolio

 Since the implementation of the Health Care and Education Reconciliation Act of 2010, which eliminated new FFEL Program loans after June 30, 2010, the make-up of the outstanding loan portfolio has shifted.
-Today, the outstanding FFEL portfolio represents only 30 percent of the outstanding loan portfolio while the Direct Loan (DL) portfolio has grown to represent more than 69 percent of the outstanding loan portfolio.
-Perkins Loans make up the remaining 0.7 percent of the Federal Student Aid portfolio.
+Today, the outstanding student loan portfolio stands at $1.29 trillion.
+The FFEL portfolio represents 26 percent of the outstanding loan portfolio while the DL portfolio has grown to represent more than 73 percent.
+Perkins Loans comprise less than one percent of the Federal Student Aid portfolio.
+The federally managed portfolio, which includes Direct Loans and FFEL Program loans owned by the Department, is now more than $1 trillion, representing 81 percent of the total portfolio.

 Increased Enrollment in Income-Driven Repayment Plans

-Federal Student Aid continues to provide information about borrowers enrolled in PAYE and IBR plans who make reduced payments based on a partial financial hardship.
-As of September 2015, 81.1 percent of Direct Loan IBR and PAYE borrowers were making PFH payments.
-(Note: The ICR plan does not offer reduced payments to borrowers based on a partial financial hardship.)
+Although borrowers enrolled in IBR and PAYE plans are eligible to make reduced payments based on a partial financial hardship (PFH), the percent of borrowers benefitting from PFH has continued to decrease as borrower incomes increase and the proportion of first-time certification borrowers in the IDR portfolio declines.
+As of Sept.
+2016, about 70 percent of Direct Loan IBR and PAYE borrowers and ED-held FFEL IBR borrowers were making PFH payments.
+Note: The ICR, ISR, and REPAYE plans do not offer reduced payments to borrowers based on partial financial hardship.

 Decreased Application Volume and Aid Disbursements